pouchdb/pouchdb/docs/learn.md

  * iOS 7.1+
  * Windows Phone 8+

-PouchDB also runs in [Cordova/PhoneGap](https://github.com/nolanlawson/pouchdb-phonegap-cordova), [NW.js](https://github.com/nolanlawson/pouchdb-nw), [Atom Shell](pouchdb-atom-shell), and [Chrome apps](https://github.com/nolanlawson/pouchdb-chrome-app).
+PouchDB also runs in [Cordova/PhoneGap](https://github.com/nolanlawson/pouchdb-phonegap-cordova), [NW.js](https://github.com/nolanlawson/pouchdb-nw), [Electron](https://github.com/nolanlawson/pouchdb-atom-shell), and [Chrome apps](https://github.com/nolanlawson/pouchdb-chrome-app).
 It is framework-agnostic, and you can use it with Angular, React, Ember, Backbone, or your framework of choice.
 There are [many adapters](http://pouchdb.com/external.html#framework_adapters), or you can just use PouchDB as-is.

 PouchDB requires a modern ES5 environment, so if you need to support older browsers (IE <10, Android <4.0, Opera Mini), then you should include the [es5-shim](https://github.com/es-shims/es5-shim) library.
 You can also use the [LocalStorage and in-memory adapters](/adapters.html#pouchdb_in_the_browser), or fall back to a live CouchDB.